SRI-CSL/yices2/doc/sphinx/source/api-types.rst

      } smt_status_t;

    The type :c:type:`smt_status_t` enumerates the possible states of a context.
-It is also the type returned by functions that check whether a context is satisfiable.
+It is also the type returned by the function that checks whether a context is satisfiable.
 The following codes are defined:

    .. c:enum:: STATUS_IDLE